 Despite the absence of definitive studies on the impact of varicocele repair on fertility, varicocele treatment may be considered in selected cases.
 However, once the repair is performed patients should be evaluated for varicocele recurrence and post-repair semen analysis should be performed at three month intervals, during the first year, in order to assess change and /or improvement in parameters or until pregnancy is achieved.
 After one year following varicocele repair without pregnancy, however, IUI and ART should be considered for couples with persistent infertility.

-Medical contribution by Dr. Jane Nani
+Medical contribution by Jane Nani, M.D.

 Dr. Jane Nani is board certified in Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility (REI), and has been practicing medicine since 1996.